 If I were to extrapolate upon the premise of Jesus Christ being a figure who preached love as a means of healing, then I would do so through the lens of a contemporary mental health practitioner.
 Disease begins in the nervous system.
 If a person is stressed, anxious, or depressed, it correlates with a disruption to their breathing, heat rate, and blood pressure.
 If sustained, then their parasympathetic and sympathetic nervous systems become at odds with each other, and in turn can affect digestion, thinking, behaviour, and other variables.
 Trauma-informed research is increasingly demonstrating that a failure to return to a state of homeostasis can, consequently, lead to physical ailments.
 Hence, I hypothesise Jesus Christ’s healing capacity relates to curing disease at its core, through a resetting of the nervous system.
 Trauma-informed care means giving people unconditional positive regard and allowing them the space, resources, and support to process whatever issues they have (this process can vary from situation to situation).
 In order words, trauma-informed care requires being loving.

 Love does not mean an acceptance of non-loving behaviours of others.
-Love, through a trauma-informed lens means having healthy boundaries - often difficult discussions - with others within a compassionate framework, and practicing self care.
+Love, through a trauma-informed lens means having healthy boundaries. and being prepared to have open discussions - often difficult discussions - with others within a compassionate framework.
+Further, the practice of self care strategies for therapists and consumers of therapy is paramount to achieving healthy nervous system regulation.
 My top five favourite trauma gurus are: Brene Brown, Gabour Mate, Peter Levine, Bessel van der Kolk, and Irene Lyons.

 PART TEN: Personal Declaration of Faith